Charter of Victims’ Rights review

 We are currently reviewing the Charter of Victims’ Rights to assess how well it meets the diverse needs of victims of crime in Queensland.
 The review has 2 stages of public consultation.

-Stage 2 has commenced
+Stage 2 - public consultation has now closed

 • Awareness and understanding of the Charter